Herbs to Rev Your Digestive Fire!

 Black pepper is a small fruit of a tropical east Asian vine from the monsoon forests of the South Indian Malabar coast.
 It’s deeply warming and cold clearing.
-It can help ease bloating, and does a great job of warming the stomach and intestines as it promotes healthy digestion.
+It can help ease bloating and does a great job of warming the stomach and intestines as it promotes healthy digestion.

-Ginger is native to southeastern Asia, India and China where it is used heavily as part of the diet in each of those cultures.
-It has been used as medicine for centuries and was mentioned in writings of Confucius from around 500 BCE.
+Ginger is native to southeastern Asia, India, and China where it is used heavily as part of the diet in each of those cultures.
+It has been used as medicine for centuries and was mentioned in the writings of Confucius from around 500 BCE.
 Ginger is a very pungent and hot herb that also acts as an appetite stimulant, as well as a carminative so it can help to alleviate tummy upset and gassiness.
-You can take ginger as a tincture; I love to use fresh root as a nice warming tea, and of course you can cook so many amazing dishes with it!
+You can take ginger as a tincture; I love to use fresh root as a nice warming tea, and of course, you can cook so many amazing dishes with it!
 It’s another herb that can go really well in fermentations too.

 Originally from the rain forests of Sri Lanka, cardamom is considered the “Queen of Spices'' in Indian and Middle Eastern Cultures.
 It’s also important in Ayurvedic, Greek, and Chinese medicine.
-I love cardamom because it’s delicious and such a lovely warming herb to add into your foods.
+I love cardamom because it’s delicious and such a lovely warming herb to add to your foods.
 It's somewhat bitter and sweet as well.

-It warms your stomach and intestines, promotes digestion, relieves bloating, and resolves gastrointestinal dysbiosis, it’s specific for helping to reduce allergies and food intolerances and leaky gut.
+It warms your stomach and intestines, promotes digestion, relieves bloating, and resolves gastrointestinal dysbiosis, it’s specific for helping to reduce allergies and food intolerances, and leaky gut.
 It can work wonders in helping to settle your stomach, and even stop vomiting when needed.